 Note: You may not be prompted to create an association if the workspace local root folder is already associated with a repository in Surround SCM as a working directory.
 Surround SCM associates the workspace with that repository.

 - Click Fix.
 The Surround SCM Repository Browser opens.

 - Click Create Repository to create a new repository or select an existing repository to associate with the site.
-Unless you already have a repository you want to associate with the site, we recommend creating a new repository to avoid any working directory conflicts.
+Unless you already have a repository to associate with the site, we recommend creating a new repository to avoid any working directory conflicts.

 - Click OK to close the repository browser.
 The project name used in the Source Control tab for the workspace properties is set to SurroundSCMScci.

 - Optionally set any additional Source Control options.
 Refer to the PowerBuilder documentation for more information.

 To perform Surround SCM actions, right-click the files to work with and choose an action.